Book Title: Diablo

 It is mostly well written.
 However, there were a few minor issues present.

-There were a few spelling mistakes or double spacings that were missed during the proofreading that I noticed during reading which pulled me out of the story – but it is so minor most people would not notice it.
+There were a few spelling mistakes or double spacings that were missed during the proofreading that I noticed during reading.
+It did pulled me out of the story – but it is so minor most people would not notice it.

 As I said, overall it is a great book, and I loved the author’s choice to make it seem that Kim and her horse were really having a conversation.
 This is made clear when the protagonist says that Ebony is unable to speak to horses like she can.